abpframework/abp/templates/app/aspnet-core/README.md

 ## About This Solution

-This is a minimalist, non-layered startup solution with the ABP Framework.
+This is a layered startup solution based on [Domain Driven Design (DDD)](https://docs.abp.io/en/abp/latest/Domain-Driven-Design) practises.
 All the fundamental ABP modules are already installed.
+Check the [Application Startup Template](https://docs.abp.io/en/abp/latest/Startup-Templates/Application) documentation for more info.

 ## Before Running the Solution